genesiscommunitysuccess/docs/docs/platform-reference/external-systems/fix-xlator.md

 </dependency>
 ```

-2. Add below code block at the top of the configuration file for streamer/streamer-client:
+2. Add the following code block at the beginning of the configuration file for the streamer or streamer-client:
-   The `plugins` tag enables the plugin and the `fixConfiguration` tag selects the version to use.

 ```kotlin
 plugins {
     plugin(FixXlatorPlugin)